This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 Another thing that makes them adaptable is that you can use old fashioned oats.
 I prefer old fashioned oats as they have more texture and a nuttier taste.
 But, you can use instant oats or even a mixture of the two.

-Best of all, is that you can add in raisins, chocolate chips, nuts, or a variety of goodies to customize them.
+Best of all, is that you can add in M&Ms, raisins, chocolate chips, nuts, or a variety of goodies to customize them.
+Check out my recipe for Original M&M cookies recipe and Spring Sugar Cookies with M and Ms.

 Mom’s Oatmeal Cookies